RebellionRider/pl-sql-tut-69/README.md

 # pl-sql-tut-69
-Learn how to create strong ref cursor using user defined record datatype variable in oracle database This repository consist scrips from PL/SQL tutorial 69.
+Learn how to create strong ref cursor using user defined record datatype variable in oracle database This repository consist scripts from PL/SQL tutorial 69.

 ● File "Strong Ref Cursor with table based record [Error].sql"